 Alpesh Thakor couldn't handle respect and power given by Congress: Hardik Patel

-Alpesh, who had joined the Congress party in 2017 ahead of last Gujarat Assembly polls, barely after 18 months tendered his resignations from all party posts on Wednesday evening.
+Barely 18 months after joining the Congress party in 2017 ahead of the Gujarat Assembly polls, Thakor tendered his resignation from all party posts on Wednesday.

-AHMEDABAD: Congress leader Hardik Patel on Saturday said his party gave a lot of respect and power to MLA Alpesh Thakor which the latter could not handle.
+AHMEDABAD: Congress leader Hardik Patel on Saturday said his party gave a lot of respect and power to MLA Alpesh Thakor, but the latter could not handle it.

 "Congress party had given so much respect and power but he could not handle it.
-He started playing blame games," Hardik told ANI.
+He started playing blame games," Patel told ANI.

-Alpesh, who had joined the Congress party in 2017 ahead of last Gujarat Assembly polls, barely after 18 months tendered his resignations from all party posts on Wednesday evening.
+Barely 18 months after joining the Congress party in 2017 ahead of the Gujarat Assembly polls, Thakor tendered his resignation from all party posts on Wednesday evening.

 When questioned about the mention of amending sedition law in Congress' manifesto, he said, "BJP misguided the people.
 Congress said to remove sedition charges but will not tolerate anti-nationalism.
 The BJP does not have any issue to fight the elections that is why they always come with issues like anti-nationalism."

-The Patidar leader who led the Patidar agitation in 2015 claimed that his community is happy with his decision of joining the Congress party.
+Patel, who led the Patidar agitation in 2015, said his community is happy with his decision of joining the Congress party.

 "There are a huge number of Patidars who like me and my leadership.
 Patidar community is happy with my decision of joining the Congress.
 I believe they will support me and will help in fighting this battle."